-How the role of applying accounting information system of the elements of accounting information system on the risk assessments aspects.

-From previous table we can show that the mean for most of the statements was not less than 2.942, this means that most of the respondents 'opinions are on the extent of neutral, agree and fully agree, which means the importance of electronic programs in the implementing audit plan.
-We can show that mean for "The role of applying accounting information system the financial auditor in the organization reduces the possibility of fraud and increases its production activity and reduces the possibility" Was 3.797 this in the agree degree.
+From Table 7 presents the role of applying accounting information system on External Audit Procedures (risk assessments aspects).
+It can be seen that the mean for most of the statements was not less than 2.942; this means that most of the respondents 'opinions are on the extent of neutral, agree and fully agree, which means the importance of electronic programs in the implementing audit plan.
+We can show that mean for "The role of applying accounting information system the financial auditor in the organization reduces the possibility of fraud and increases its production activity and reduces the possibility" was 3.797 this in the agree degree.